-20 Conservation of Energy: Energy Equation & Bernoulli’s Equation
+22 Energy Equation & Bernoulli’s Equation

 Introduction

 Energy is defined as the ability to do work, which is a very useful property in engineering.
 There are many types of energy, including potential, kinetic, chemical, electrical, nuclear, etc. For thermodynamic analyses, energy can be classified into two categories: macroscopic energy and microscopic energy.
 Macroscopic energy is energy that a whole system possesses with respect to a fixed external reference, and in thermodynamics, these are potential and kinetic energies.
 Microscopic energy is the energy contained in the system at the molecular level.
-A system can be defined as a collection of matter of fixed identity.
+A “system” in this context can be defined as a collection of matter of fixed identity.

 When developing the energy equation for a fluid flow, the applicable physical principle is a thermodynamic one in that energy cannot be created or destroyed but only converted from one form to another.
 This principle is formally embodied in the first law of thermodynamics applied to a system of a given (fixed) mass, i.e.,